Class 9 Exam > Class 9 Notes > English Class 9 > Short Question Answer: A Legend of the Northland

 Q1.
 What is a legend?
 Why is this called a legend?

 Ans: A legend is an ancient story that may not be entirely true, often recounting a famous event or person.
 These tales typically convey a moral lesson.
-This poem is termed a legend because it narrates an old story from the Northland about a greedy woman who angered Saint Peter.
+This poem is called a legend because it narrates an old story from the Northland about a greedy woman who angered Saint Peter.
 As a result of her greed, she was transformed into a woodpecker.
 The poet even mentions, "I don’t believe it is true," highlighting the tale's mythical nature.

 Q2.
 Why does the poet say that the hours of the day are few?

 Q3.
-‘And the children look like bear’s cubs.’
+‘And the children look like bears’ cubs.’
 What have the children been compared to?
 Why?

 Q4.
 What does the poet tell us about the story she is about to narrate?
 Why does she want to tell the tale?

 Q5.
-Who came to the woman’s house and what did he ask for?
+Who came to the woman’s house, and what did he ask for?

 Q6.
 Why was Saint Peter tired and hungry?